 - Assisted in preparation and submission of REA to the USACE regarding reconstruction projects in Basra, Iraq.

-- Pursued REA with U.S. Army regarding contract to perform repairs arising from terrorist action in Iraq and obtained a favorable settlement.
+- Pursued REA with the U.S. Army regarding contract to perform repairs arising from terrorist action in Iraq and obtained a favorable settlement.

 - Persuaded the SIGIR to terminate an investigation and withdraw a subpoena regarding an oil pipeline repair contract in Iraq.